bluesky/tiled/docs/source/getting-started/what-is-tiled.md

 Data structures are first-class citizens in Tiled: it supports N-dimensional array data, tabular data, and nested directory-like containers of these.
 Tiled also supports specialized array types, including sparse arrays and [awkward][] arrays.
-It was built to be the recommended data store for raw data from [Bluesky][] _and_ to hold any raw, processed, or analyzed scientific data.
+It was built to be the recommended data store for [Bluesky][] _and_ to be a general-purpose store for any raw, processed, or analyzed scientific data.
 It is used in the wild as both.

 Tiled uses web security standards, so it works with existing institutional infrastructure.
 Access can be configured with fine-grained policies tied to an